koox00/pytalog/README.md

 Once installed you can run the following commands:

+create the db and all the tables

     python manage.py initdb

-creates the db and all the tables
+seed the db with dummy data

     python manage.py seeddb

-seeds the db with dummy data
+drop the database

     python manage.py dropdb

-drops the database
+start a server.
+Once run you can access the application in `0.0.0.0:5000`

     python manage.py runserver

-runs a server.
-Once run you can access the application in `0.0.0.0:5000`

 # TODO